MLHirth/Aftertaste/README.md

 Aftertaste is a local-first macOS desktop utility that learns your own listening behavior and writes a private daily playlist back to Spotify.

-This build follows the plan in `ProjectPlan.txt` and keeps Spotify credentials external so you can provide them later.

 ## What is implemented

 - Tauri + React + TypeScript desktop UI (`app-ui/`)